stackunderflow101/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ![bridge NAT](images/bridge-nat.png)

 I also want to call out that packets from the network namespaces like `blue` or `red` go through the PREROUTING chain instead of the OUTPUT chain, even though the namespaces run on the host machine.
 The host machine treats the network namespaces as if they are different machines.
+That is why the PREROUTING chain rule is required even when we do not want other machines on the same network as the host to access the published port.

 ### Same namespace access